jaypipes/articles/db/uuid-vs-integer.md

 purposely have no index used when ordering by `RAND()` when looking up products for the customer to purchase).

+This `customer_new_order` scenario is different from other synthetic `INSERT` benchmarks you may have seen in other articles in a **few important ways**:

+* We are mixing reads and writes in a single transaction, which is more representative of a real-world scenario
-For schema design "C", this also accurately stresses the impact of needing to do one additional "point select" query for grabbing the internal customer ID from the external customer UUID.
+* For schema design "C", we accurately stresses the impact of needing to do one additional "point select" query for grabbing the internal customer ID from the external customer UUID

-For schema designs "A" and "C", it also represents the need to perform an additional query to retrieve the newly-created order's auto-incrementing primary key before inserting order detail records.
-This step does not need to be done for schema design "B" since the UUID is generated ahead of order record creation.
+* For schema designs "A" and "C", the scenario accurately represents the need to perform an additional query to retrieve the newly-created order's auto-incrementing primary key before inserting order detail records.
+This step does not need to be done for schema design "B" since the UUID is generated ahead of order record creation and it is important to account for this different when we benchmark

 ### Lookup customer orders